OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 <img src=./figures/binary_junction_python_init.png alt="" width="500" />

+At the beginning, two dislocations with disticnt burgers vectors are created.
+Both of those dislocations are initially represented by three nodes where they share ```(0, 0, 0)```.

 Initial node positions are assigned to variable ```rn``` as
 ```
 rn    = np.array([[0.0, -z0, -z0,  DisNode.Constraints.PINNED_NODE],